 In SQL Server we can make triggers on DDL articulations (like CREATE, ALTER, and DROP) and certain frameworks characterized put away techniques that perform DDL-like operations.

 In SQL Server we can make triggers on DML explanations (like INSERT, UPDATE, and DELETE) and put away methods that perform DML-like operations.
 DML Triggers are of two sorts

 CLR triggers are the unique sort of triggers in light of the CLR (Common Language Runtime) in the .net structure.

 18- What is a “constraint”?

 A requirement permits you to apply basic referential respectability checks to a table.
 There are four essential sorts of requirements that are right now upheld by SQL Server:

 PRIMARY/UNIQUE – authorizes the uniqueness of a specific table segment.
 DEFAULT – indicates default esteem for a section in the event that a supplement operation does not give one.

 A typical table expression (CTE) is a provisional named result set that can be utilized inside different proclamations such as SELECT, INSERT, UPDATE, and DELETE.
 It is not put away as an item and its lifetime is restricted to the question.

-20- How can find 3rd Highest salary of Employee?
+20- How can find the 3rd Highest salary of an Employee?

 - Select TOP 1 Salary as ‘3rd Lowest Salary’